 Follow the same steps as above.
 Just cook the beetroot kurma on a stovetop pressure cooker for 2-3 whistles on medium flame.
 Rest all the steps remain the same.

-What to serve with Beetroot Korma?
+What to Serve with Beetroot Korma?

 Storage Suggestions